paulahemsi/HiPy/README.md

 `dir()` shows all the methods available for the given parameter (str, int, variables names, etc)

 `help()` pass a class as parameter or a method (str.replace)

+`hash(var)` is a shortcut to check for mutability, hash with mutable types will raise an error